csoeder/VolkanLab_BehaviorGenetics/scripts/README.md

 Welcome to the *scripts/* folder!
 The main folder for the workflow is above this one, so if it's not obvious what any of this does or you're looking for a procedure that doesn't appear here, [head up one level](https://github.com/csoeder/VolkanLab_BehaviorGenetics)!

+Analysis downstream of this pipeline was handled by [Quichen Duan](https://github.com/csoeder/VolkanLab_BehaviorGenetics/tree/master/quichen_duan).

 ## code of note

 - summarization of process, data, and results